 Less than thirty years later, Paris hosted a second gruesome lynching.
 In 1920, brothers Irving and Herman Arthur worked on a white-owned farm where they suffered ongoing abuse.
 When the Arthurs decided to leave in search of better working conditions, the farm owners tried to stop them with gunfire and then alleged that the Arthurs had wounded them.
-Soon after Irving and Herman were arrested and jailed, local whites began posting signs throughout town advertising their impending lynching.173
+Soon after Irving and Herman were arrested and jailed, local whites began posting signs throughout town advertising their impending lynching.

 On July 6, 1920, a mob of 3000 gathered to watch as both men were tied to a flagpole at the fairgrounds, tortured, and burned to death.
 During the lynching, the Arthurs' sisters were jailed under the pretense of protection but then beaten and gang-raped by more than twenty white men while in custody.
-After the lynching, the brothers' corpses were chained to a car and driven through Paris's black community for hours.
-A local sheriff involved in the case later declared the brothers had been guilty of no crime.174 city of 25,000 people, with no historical mark- counter-protest by dozens of white supremaers to document either lynching.
-A large Concists holding Confederate flags and shouting federate memorial adorns the courthouse lawn-a site of racial unrest in the twenty-called to quell the conflict.175 first century.
+After the lynching, the brothers' corpses were chained to a car and driven through Paris's Black community for hours.
+A local sheriff involved in the case later declared the brothers had been guilty of no crime.

+city of 25,000 people, with no historical mark- counter-protest by dozens of white supremaers to document either lynching.
+A large Con- cists holding Confederate flags and shouting federate memorial adorns the courthouse lawn-a site of racial unrest in the twentyfirst century.

-named Brandon McClelland was found dead by a roadside in Paris.
+In 2008, a twenty-four-year-old Black man and division, epitomized by the lynchings of named Brandon McClelland was found dead by a roadside in Paris.
 An investigation deter- remains a force in the community today demined he had been dragged behind or under spite efforts to forget and ignore that past. a vehicle as far as seventy feet.
-Two white "A black man's life is still not worth a white men who spent several hours with Mr. Mc- man's life in Paris, Texas," declared a black Clelland on the night he died were arrested man protesting at the courthouse in 2009.
-"I after blood reportedly was found on the unam 55 years old and I know racism when I see dercarriage of their truck.
+Two white "A Black man's life is still not worth a white men who spent several hours with Mr. Mc- man's life in Paris, Texas," declared a Black Clelland on the night he died were arrested man protesting at the courthouse in 2009.
+"I after blood reportedly was found on the un- am 55 years old and I know racism when I see dercarriage of their truck.
 When the local it.
-Paris, Texas, is eaten up with racism."176 prosecutor dropped all charges against the men in 2009, citing a lack of evidence, racial tensions flared.
-Members of the local black community rallying at the courthouse to Today, Paris is a small but vibrant and diverse protest officials' inaction were met with a "White Power!"
-State police in riot gear were
+Paris, Texas, is eaten up with racism."